-One thing that makes Joyce Farms an industry leader in the area of animal welfare is our adherence to the Global Animal Partnership’s 5-Step™ Animal Welfare Rating programs for both chicken and beef.
+One thing that makes Joyce Farms an industry leader in the area of animal welfare is our adherence to the Global Animal Partnership’s 5-Step Animal Welfare program for both our heritage chicken and heritage beef.

-The GAP 5-Step™ program is a higher standard than almost any other animal welfare rating.
+The GAP animal welfare program is a higher standard than almost any other animal welfare rating.
 Founded in 2008, Global Animal Partnership (GAP) is an organization that brings together farmers, scientists, ranchers, retailers, and advocates who want to improve the welfare of animals in agriculture.
 Originally developed and sponsored by Whole Foods, today GAP is an independent nonprofit that partners with a number of US grocers.
 Whole Foods is still a major sponsor, and insists that all the fresh beef, pork, chicken and turkey in their store are raised to at least GAP Step 1 standards.
 To achieve even that, farmers and ranchers must meet more than 100 animal-welfare requirements.
 Each step above Step 1 requires more.

-How does the GAP 5-Step™ program compare to other ways of determining how an animal is raised?
-According to a ranking by The Wall Street Journal, a label indicating an animal was raised using GAP 5-Step™ standards is a much better way to judge animal welfare than either of the more common “American Humane Certified” or “USDA Organic” labels.
+How does the GAP program compare to other ways of determining how an animal is raised?
+According to a ranking by The Wall Street Journal, a label indicating an animal was raised using GAP standards is a much better way to judge animal welfare than either of the more common “American Humane Certified” or “USDA Organic” labels.
 And the experts at humaneitarian.org put it even more bluntly: “Generally speaking, if you want chicken, pork, or beef raised in a pasture-centered way, look for GAP products labeled Step 4 or Step 5.”